entraigas/SlimDb/README.md

 The configuration it's done using arrays.
 In this example, there are two db settings:
 * the first has 'portal' as connection name, and it's a mysql db.
 * the second has 'admin' as connection name, and it's a sqlite db.

-* finally, there is a 'default' connection name configured with the 'portal' value.
+Finally, there is a 'default' connection name configured with the 'portal' value.

-    <?php
     //database configutation
     $config = array(
         'portal' => array(